-The questionnaire data were analysed using SPSS (Statistical Package for the Social Sciences, IBM) identify statistical descriptions.
+The questionnaire data were analysed using SPSS (Statistical Package for the Social Sciences, IBM) to identify statistical descriptions.
 Analysis of variance (ANOVA) was used to explore differences while correlations analyse similarities.
 Geelhoed used this type of questionnaire and analysis successfully in the empirical research on locative media narrative Riot!
 1831 (Reid et al 2005; Blythe et al 2006; Geelhoed et al 2008).

-Key findings from the first appa high and close agreement that it was easy to use that it was good (although unfinished) and received a significantly higher enjoyment rating than the MP3 walk which from qualitative feedback relates to the magical off appearance of stories and enjoyment of the memories.
+Key findings from the first evaluated app: a high and close agreement that it was easy to use; that it was good (although unfinished); and it received a significantly higher enjoyment rating than the published MP3 walk, which from qualitative feedback relates to the magical hands-off appearance of stories and enjoyment of the memories.
 App users felt less lost than they did walking with the MP3, although the app had no set route or directions.
-Participants using the app and MP3 noticed more than walking around without a gadget but the MP3 scored higher it informed users where to stop and look while explaining why they should do so.
-Of significance is that participants felt they had learned more with the app despite directions, context and facts scripted into an over-arching narrative in the MP3 experience against traces of stories in the app that often had no connection between each other except place.
+Participants using the app and MP3 noticed more than walking around without a gadget, but the MP3 scored higher because it informed users where to stop and look while explaining why they should do so.
+Of significance is that participants felt they had learned more with the app despite directions, context and facts scripted into an over-arching narrative in the MP3 experience, against traces of stories in the app that often had no connection between each other except place.

-To summarise the correlationsthose who felt more deeply immersed in the oral histories felt they learned morethose learned more liked the app experience more and those felt they learned from the app also noticed more using the app.
+To summarise the correlations: those who felt more deeply immersed in the oral histories felt they learned more; those who learned more liked the app experience more; and those who felt they learned from the app also noticed more using the app.
 Some found the sudden appearance of media uncanny or disconcerting.
-Those found the app disconcerting liked the overall app experience and felt deeply immersed in the app’s oral histories.
+Those who found the app disconcerting liked the overall app experience and felt deeply immersed in the app’s oral histories.
 Theatre students linked stories to the location and were more immersed in them than geography students.

-Themes emerge from the first app evaluation analysiswhich embodiment and levels of immersion will be discussed here.
+Themes emerged from the first app evaluation analysis, of which embodiment and levels of immersion will be discussed here.
 The experience of walking in landscape with a portable gadget and open app (computing and process invisible to the user) encourages an embodied and sensory experience of the physical world.
-Listening to the pre-recorded app content, mostly memories, some walkers simultaneously embody the physical landscape and the digital spacethe space within the story being listened to.
-Smart phone and app use ha become integrated into many users’ lives.
+Listening to the pre-recorded app content, mostly memories, some walkers simultaneously embody the physical landscape and the digital space – the space within the story being listened to.
+Smart phone and app use have become integrated into many users’ lives.
 Experiencing and embodying two places at once is common with a mobile phone, of being there – with the person speaking at the other end of the phone or while viewing online content – as well as here.
 Straddling digital and physical worlds to enhance both is becoming the norm.
 This research adds a nuance, that contained within the ‘hybrid space’ (de Souza e Silva 2006) of ‘being aware of two places at once’ (Hight 2006: 5) or ‘doubling-of-place’ (Moores 2012: 14) are levels of immersion between physical and digital ends of the scale rather than staying equally immersed in both.
-What is in the foreground or background shiftsfor example a person speaking on the phone or speaking next to you while one is on the phone changes the level of engagement with the digital conversation or physical presence (Meyrowitz in Moores 2012: 5).
-If one is too deeply immersed in the app’s digital content, for example an oral history, one can lose the connection with the physical present, as this participant in the second evaluation describes:
+What is in the foreground or background shifts; for example, a person speaking on the phone or speaking next to you while one is on the phone, changes the level of engagement with the digital conversation or physical presence (Meyrowitz in Moores 2012: 5).
+If one is too deeply immersed in the app’s digital content, for example, an oral history, one can lose the connection with the physical present, as this participant in the second evaluation describes:

-‘Because it was so good and immersive I felt disorientated and separated from the here and now.
+‘Because it was so good and immersive I felt disorientated and separated from the here and now.’